Guy-L/seg3103_playground/lab07/README.md

     </td>
 </table>

-**Note**: Two additional performance bugs only showed up after fixing bugs P-3 and P-4; I've added them to the table under the name "P-4.3" and "P-4.7".
+**Note**: Two additional performance bugs only showed up after fixing bugs P-3 and P-4; I've added them to the table under the names "P-4.3" and "P-4.7".
 They were the same type of error as P-3 and P-4.

 Let's now run SpotBugs again:
 ![Spotbugs results (second time)](assets/sb_results2.png)